-Market Animals - January 1, 2024 Heifer or Bull Calf - May 1, 2024 Breeding Heifers - May 1, 2024
+Market Animals - January 1, 2025 Heifer or Bull Calf - May 1, 2025 Breeding Heifers - May 1, 2025 Cows - January 1, 2025

-All Animals must be the property of the member exhibiting them and will be subject to identifying check.
+All Animals must be the property of the member exhibiting them and will be subject to identifying check and have an 840 tag.
 Penalty for falsification will result in banning the member from competition in any class at the show for the current year.